PreshenNaidoo/llm_science/README.md

 # LLMs from Scratch - Research-Oriented Learning Path

-This repository is a **structured, end-to-end curriculum for learning Large Language Models (LLMs)** from first principles to a level suitable for **research engineering roles**.
+This repository is a structured, end-to-end curriculum for learning Large Language Models (LLMs) from first principles to a level suitable for **research engineering roles**.

-The goal is **deep understanding, not library magic**.
+The goal is deep understanding, not library magic.
-Every lesson is a **self-contained Jupyter notebook** that builds and trains a real model, explains *why* it works, and tests it with inference.
+Every lesson is a self-contained Jupyter notebook that builds and trains a real model, explains *why* it works, and tests it with inference.

-The models are intentionally **small and readable**, but each notebook includes **scaling notes** describing how the same ideas apply to frontier-scale systems.
+The models are intentionally small and readable, but each notebook includes scaling notes describing how the same ideas apply to frontier-scale systems.

 **I found most online courses too surface-level for frontier-model work, so I built these notebooks to learn deeply and share them.**